British and American Societies and Cultures

 Their social and cultural importance in today's world is beyond doubt –and although the Master's Degree students may have some general knowledge of cultural and political aspects of these countries–, this course is designed to provide detailed knowledge of current aspects that may have not been subject of analysis in undergraduate studies: politics, education, the mass media, religion, recent history, etc. A course of these characteristics will consolidate previous knowledge and will greatly expand the cultural background of Master's Degree students in relation to fundamental aspects of life in these two countries.

-Block II – Multicultural Societies
+Block II – Multicultural Britain.
+The American 'Melting Pot'

 ‣ British Multiculturalism: Race and Ethnicity